Pest animals and weeds

 In urban areas they are also increasingly causing problems.
 These include:

-- disturbing or killing small domestic pets (such as rabbits, guinea pigs, poultry and aviary birds)
+- Disturbing or killing small pets (such as rabbits, guinea pigs, poultry and aviary birds)

 Numbers of Common Mynas (also known as the Indian Myna) in urban areas have increased dramatically in recent years, causing significant problems for our native wildlife.

-- Invading endangered habitats and further increase the risk of extinction of some endangered native species
+- Invading endangered habitats and further increasing the risk of extinction of some endangered native species

-The loss of a shrub and understorey layer in urban areas is a major underlying cause of the loss of small native birds, and an increase in medium sized birds such as the Common Myna.
+Small birds need dense understorey vegetation made up of shrubs and groundcover plants for shelter from predators and food.
+The loss of this type of vegetation in urban areas is one of the major causes of declining small bird numbers and an increase in medium sized birds such as the Common Myna.

-Council has an extensive natural areas and bushcare program which establishes and maintains new areas of habitat and food sources for small native birds.
-The Urban Ecology team works with other parts of Council such as parks and streetscapes to increase the use of local native understorey plant species in parks and streets.
+Council establishes and maintains new areas of habitat and food sources for small native birds in natural areas throughout the Inner West and has a Bushcare program.
+The Urban Ecology team also work with other parts of Council to increase the use of local native understorey plant species in parks and streets.

-Local native plant species are available to residents from our two community plant nurseries – Marrickville Community Nursery and Rozelle Bay Community Native Nursery.
+Local native plant species are available to residents from Council's two nurseries – Marrickville Community Native Plant Nursery and Rozelle Bay Community Native Plant Nursery.

 Plants that significantly impact upon the natural environment, the community or the economy should be controlled.
 Up until 1 July 2017 the main piece of legislation dealing with these plants was the Noxious Weeds Act 1994.
 Under this Act certain plants were termed "noxious weeds"; and were placed into classes that dictated their control measures.